srg-imperial/covrig/README.md

 - Python packages: [docker-py](https://pypi.org/project/docker-py/), [fabric 2.7.1](https://pypi.org/project/fabric/2.7.1/), and [matplotlib](https://pypi.org/project/matplotlib/)
 - LCOV (latest unstable release from https://github.com/linux-test-project/lcov.git) needed for differential coverage

+> **_NOTE:_**  This project was developed on Linux (Ubuntu 20).
+It may work on other platforms, but this is not guaranteed since we do use shell commands when processing the data - the commands run on spawned Docker containers will of course be fine though.

 Once these dependencies are installed, you will need to generate an ssh keypair to connect to the VMs.
 Keep the private key in your `.ssh` directory and replace the `id_rsa` files in each `containers/<repo>` with your public key.